About the Project

 Country-level Research Teams

-- Bolivia: Santiago Oller Daroca, Verónica Paz Arauco, Wilson Jiménez Pozo
+- Bolivia: Santiago Oller Daroca, Verónica Paz Arauco and Wilson Jiménez Pozo

 - Uganda: Anne-Mette Kjaer, Marianne Ulriksen, Jalia Kangave and Mesharch Katusiimeh

-- Zimbabwe: Richard Saunders, Godfrey Kanyenze, Alan Martin and Shamiso Mtisi
+- Zimbabwe: Richard Saunders, Godfrey Kanyenze, Alan Martin, Shamiso Mtisi, Rekopantswe Mate and Tafadzwa Chikumbu

 Sources of Funding